qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

 algorithm.
 This is very useful if your algorithm takes a long time to complete.
-The ``feedback`` object provides an ``isCanceled`` method that should be monitored to enable cancellation of the algorithm by the user.
+The ``feedback`` object provides an ``isCanceled`` method that should be monitored to enable cancelation of the algorithm by the user.
 The ``pushInfo`` method of ``feedback`` can be used to send information to the user, and ``reportError`` is handy for pushing non-fatal errors to users.